tjesi/tjesi.github.io/_pages/events.md

 I have participated or will participate at the following conferences, seminars and workshops in cryptography and information security.
 If I gave a talk, then the event will have a @ and my presentation will be available under [talks](https://tjerandsilde.no/talks).

-**Eurocrypt 2021**: The 40th Annual International Conference on the Theory and Applications of Cryptographic Techniques.
-April 25.-30., 2021 – Trondheim, Norway. [eurocrypt.iacr.org/2021](https://eurocrypt.iacr.org/2021)
+**Eurocrypt 2022**: The 41th Annual International Conference on the Theory and Applications of Cryptographic Techniques.
+May, 2022 – Trondheim, Norway.

+**Lattices: From Theory to Practice**: Workshop at Simons Institute at UC Berkeley.
+April 27.- May 1., 2020 - Berkeley, USA. [simons.berkeley.edu/workshops/lattices-2020-3](https://simons.berkeley.edu/workshops/lattices-2020-3)

 ~~**Eurocrypt 2020**: The 39th Annual International Conference on the Theory and Applications of Cryptographic Techniques.
 May 10.-14., 2019 – Zagreb, Croatia. [eurocrypt.iacr.org/2020](https://eurocrypt.iacr.org/2020)~~